Gikonst/My-portfolio/README.md

 Welcome!

-This is a repository of my pojects on my way to become a Software Engineer.
+This is a repository of my pojects on my way to become a Software Developer.

-Furthermore, I would like to save my projects somewhere and try to track my progress in the future and also improve the code.
+The purpose of it is to save my projects, to track my progress in the future and also improve my code.

-I am currently working with Python.